mymni/extremistan/README.md

 **Sponsor:** AlgoTraders
 **Institution:** American University of Beirut, Final Year Project, Spring 2025

 Inspired by Nassim Taleb’s _The Black Swan_, this project challenges the Gaussian assumptions behind classical risk modeling.
-It targets financial "Extremistan"—where fat tails and extreme events dominate the behavior of financial markets .
+It targets financial "Extremistan"—where fat tails and extreme events dominate the behavior of financial markets.
 The toolbox provides scalable, modular software for heavy-tailed modeling, tailored to financial practitioners and quantitative researchers.

 ---